 The Central Hotel

 Part of the ‘Specks’ growing empire of property, been done out with a new Indian restaurant – must pay a visit soon.
 The pool room used to be where the real men like John Chisum and Thor hung out, but now been knocked through to create a small stage and a long bar area – much better actually and often rammed on weekends which is great for this end of town.
+Have great bands there sometimes, like ‘Bad Attitude’, where you’d swear you were listening to Dave Gilmour play Comfortably Numb, but this is better!
 Beer is usual brewery rubbish though.

 New curry house opened at back of old lounge – ‘The Olive Tree’ – Food OK we hear.